SAP/spartacus-docs/_pages/dev/cds-integration.md

 yarn e2e:cy:cds:start-open
 ```

-**Note:** A Spartacus instance does not need to be running as it will start one for you from production mode, and you would need to choose the `merchandising-carousel.e2e-spec.ts` to view the test running in cypress user interface.
+**Note:** When using this command, you do not need to separately start a Spartacus instance as it is already done as part of the command.
+To run the Cypress end-to-end tests for Context-Driven Services integration, select `merchandising-carousel.e2e-spec.ts` in the Cypress user interface.

 ## Other Commands for Context-Driven Services